 A company can also choose to get the registration certificate with a validity of one year or three years, for which they would have to renew it accordingly as well.

 BRC (Business Registration Certificate)

-For the registered business, the business registration renewal demand notice would be sent to the address of the company office that has been registered with the Company Registry, approximately one month before the current Business Registration Certificate expires.
+For the registered business, the business registration renewal demand notice would be sent to the address of the company office that has been registered with the Companies Registry, approximately one month before the current Business Registration Certificate expires.

 After this business registration renewal demand note has been paid, this demand note will become the valid business registration certificate, which would display the date of payment, receipt number and amount paid.
 The certificate would also show the valid “date of expiry” and other current company particulars.
 This business certificate would need to be displayed at the business address for the company.